filakhtov/gentoo-use-docs/dev-lang/rust.md

 This flag should normally be disabled as this feature is experimental.

 ### rls
-Append `rls`, `analysis`, `src` to the `tools` option in the `build` section of the `config.toml` build configuration file.
+Append `rls` and `analysis` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Build and install the RLS (Rust Language Server) component that provides IDEs, editors, and other tools with information about Rust programs, and supports `goto definition`, symbol search, reformatting, code completion as well as renaming and refactoring features.

 This flag can be safely disabled.

+### rust-src
+Append the `src` to the `tools` option in the `build` section of the `config.toml` build configuration file.
+Install the `rust-src` tool that is used to download a tarball of the Rust source code associated with the current version of the `rustc` compiler.

+It is safe to disable this flag.

 ### rustfmt
 Append `rustfmt` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Install the `rustfmt` tool that is used to format Rust code according to style guidelines.